collective/collective.developermanual/source/performance/instancesthreads.rst

 Introduction
 ------------

-In a usal production Zope/ Plone setup there are some tunings possible.
-So you googled a bit and found that, for a certain size of site, you need more than one Zope-instance and use HAproxy or Pound to load-balance between them.
+In a usal production Zope/Plone setup there are some tunings possible.
+So you googled a bit and found that, for a certain size of site, you need more than one Zope-instance and use `HAproxy`_ or `Pound`_ to load-balance between them.
 Then you may ask yourself: How many instances do I need?
-Next you see there is value "threads per instance" and wonder about the different recommendations: Only one thread or two, or four?
+Next you see there is value "threads per instance" and wonder about the different
+recommendations: Only one thread or two, or four?
 And how does it effect memory usage?

 Rule Of The Thumb
 -----------------